balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20230206-composable-stable-pool-v3/readme.md

 # 2023-02-06 - Composable Stable Pool V3

+> ⚠️ **DEPRECATED: do not use** ⚠️
+>
+> This deployment was deprecated in favor of a new version which uses create2 for pool deployment: [composable-stable-pool-v4](../../20230320-composable-stable-pool-v4/).

 Deployment of `ComposableStablePoolFactory`, which allows creating Stable Pools that are suitable to be included in other Pools.
 Supersedes `20221122-composable-stable-pool-v2`, fixing the reentrancy issue described in this [forum post](https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345).